 However, Gedaliah and his people ultimately met a tragic fate, and that is the reason we fast today.

 While many loved the modest and wise Gedaliah, there were a few who did not.
-A man named Ishmael, a descendant of the last king of Judea, hated that Gedaliah was leader of the Jewish people, where as he, actual Jewish royalty, was not and vowed to reach his goal of becoming a leader.
-Ishmael plotted to kill Gedaliah and gathered ten followers to join him in this horrible deed.
-Yochanan, one of Gedaliah’s officers, heard of Ishmael’s plan before Rosh Hashanah and warned Gedaliah of this threat.
-Gedaliah was a generous person and refused to believe his life was being threatened and refused to allow Yochanan to kill Ishmael.
-Over Rosh Hashanah, Gedaliah invited Ishmael for a meal to celebrate the new year together but unfortunately the words of Yochanan were correct and the meal ended in the death of Gedaliah and many of his followers as well as many captive.
-Yochanan went after Ishmael and was able to free those being held captive, but Ishmael escaped into the nearby land of Ammon.
+Ishmael, a descendant of the last king of Judea, despised Gedaliah for having been appointed ruler of the Jewish people and plotted to assassinate him.
+Gedaliah’s officer Yochanan had heard of Ishmael’s plan before Rosh Hashanah and warned Gedaliah of this threat, though Gedaliah refused to order to kill Ishmael and even invited him for a celebratory New Year’s meal.
+Despite his kindness, the meal ended in the death of Gedaliah and many of his followers, while Ishmael escaped into the nearby land of Ammon.

 The death of the Nebuchadnezzar-friendly leader Gedaliah caused great panic among the Jews of Judea who feared for their security, and it resulted in the remaining Judean Jews fleeing to Egypt.
 Sadly, the Babylonian exile was now complete.